 Running in parallel throughout β never stopped β was the deeper question: how do we come to know something?
 Why does mathematical formulation predict physical reality so precisely?
 These were not separate programmes.
 They were the same programme, approached from two directions.

-After completing his doctorate, Hamid arrived in Ottawa in May 1996 and immediately founded OpNet Communication Technologies (later renamed to Tellamon and then to Peleton) β incorporating in July 1996 and filing Canadian patent CA 2186817, "Optical Communication System Utilizing Photonic Patterns."
+After completing his doctorate, He arrived in Ottawa in May 1996 and immediately founded OpNet Communication Technologies (later renamed to Tellamon and then to Peleton) β incorporating in July 1996 and filing Canadian patent CA 2186817, "Optical Communication System Utilizing Photonic Patterns."
 The photonic pattern concept in that filing β unique participation signatures identifying each communication channel β is the earliest documented precursor to the participation matrix framework that became the foundation of SCI's AI technology twelve years later.

 These companies predate the SCI IP framework.
-But they established something critical: institutional confidence β $66M worth β in Hamid's ability to take deep optical physics and build operating companies around it.
+But they established something critical: institutional confidence β $66M worth β in his ability to take deep optical physics and build operating companies around it.
 And the earliest of them, OptNet, produced the first documented instance of the participation matrix concept β twelve years before it was formalised in the AI framework.

 Science Counter Inc was founded in 2008.
-From the first year, Hamid began filing patents on the epistemological framework β the mathematical structures for causal association, ontological mapping, and knowledge processing that the second parallel thread had been developing for years.
+From the first year, He began filing patents on the epistemological framework β the mathematical structures for causal association, ontological mapping, and knowledge processing that the second parallel thread had been developing for years.
 These were not defensive patents filed after a product was built.
 They were the theory, filed as prior art before the market existed.

 The significance of this timeline is not just the volume β 20+ issued patents over 17 years.
 It is the mathematical continuity.
 The participation matrix that appears in the 2012 semantic ranking patent is the same data structure that appears in the State Navigation pending family and the ISS Platform pending family.
 The framework was not invented for Physical AI.
 Physical AI was invented for the framework.